kunaakos/yorgos/README.md

 The package relies on some path mapping set in `tsconfig.json`, these need to be transformed to relative paths in `dist`, which is handled using [typescript-transform-paths](https://github.com/LeDDGroup/typescript-transform-paths) and [ts-patch](https://github.com/nonara/ts-patch).

+## Inspiration

+Kudos to the authors of [nact](https://github.com/nactio/nact) and [comedy](https://github.com/untu/comedy), two projects which have inspired a lot of this framework.